36 beautiful reasons to visit in Greece

 The climb to Mytikas, the highest peak of Mount Olympus usually takes two days with an overnight in a refuge three hours' walk below the summit.

 John Malathronas is a London-based travel writer and photographer.
-He's written or co-written more than 15 books, including the "Rough Guide to the Greek Islands"
+He's written or co-written more than 15 books, including the "Rough Guide to Greece"